Rejean-McCormick/abstract-wiki-architect/docs/FRAMES_EVENT.md

 Required top-level keys:

 * `frame_type`
-  Must be `"event"` so that CLI and routing layers select the right schema.
+  Must be an event-family key (string starting with `"event."`), typically `"event.generic"` for bare `Event` instances.
+Other specializations such as `"event.life"` reuse the same underlying fields.

 Optional but strongly recommended: